obeux/open-agent-platform/README.md

 ## Overview

-Open Agent Platform provides a modern, web-based interface for creating, managing, and interacting with LangGraph agents.
+Open Agent Platform provides a web-based interface for creating, managing, and interacting with LangGraph agents.
 It's designed with simplicity in mind, making it accessible to users without technical expertise, while still offering advanced capabilities for developers.

 ## Key Features